 Susan W. Cummiskey - Treasurer

-Susan W. Cummiskey is Treasurer of the RBF’s Board.
+Susan W. Cummiskey is Treasurer of the RBF’s Board of Trustees.
 She served as Senior Vice President, Human Resources, for Bowne & Co. from December 1998 to November 2010.
 Previous positions with Bowne & Co. include Vice President, Human Resources, and Director, Human Resources.
 Prior to joining Bowne & Co., Ms. Cummiskey served as Vice President, Human Resources, for the chemical group of Degussa Corporation.

 Andrew S. Fisher - Trustee

 Andrew Fisher was named the first Executive Director of the Lavelle Fund for the Blind, Inc., in 2000.
 The Fund supports programs promoting the development of blind and visually impaired people of all ages, together with programs that help people avoid vision loss.
 Lavelle's primary focus is on the New York City area, but support also goes to eye care in the developing world.
 He served as Senior Program Officer at the Charles Hayden Foundation from 1996 to 2000; as Program Officer at the Wallace Foundation from 1990 to 1996; and as Vice President for Philanthropy at Chase Manhattan Bank from 1985 to 1990.
 Before his foundation career, Dr. Fisher taught for six years—first at independent schools and then part-time at the college level.
 He has also served on the boards on such nonprofits as: the Teachers' Network, the National Society for Internships and Experiential Education (NSEE), Youth Action Programs and Homes, and the Disabilities Funders' Network.
 He earned a Ph.D. in English Literature from Brandeis University in 1982 and in 1981 was awarded an M.B.A. from the Yale School of Management.